nicolasAmat/nicolasAmat/README.md

 #### 2021

-- Amat, N, Dal Zilio, S, Le Botlan, L. [Accelerating the Computation of Dead and Concurrent Places Using Reductions](https://doi.org/10.1007/978-3-030-84629-9_3). *Model Checking Software (SPIN 2021)*.
+- Amat, N, Dal Zilio, S, Le Botlan, D. [Accelerating the Computation of Dead and Concurrent Places Using Reductions](https://doi.org/10.1007/978-3-030-84629-9_3). *Model Checking Software (SPIN 2021)*.
-- Amat, N, Berthomieu, B, Dal Zilio, D. [On the Combination of Polyhedral Abstraction and SMT-Based Model Checking for Petri Nets](https://doi.org/10.1007/978-3-030-76983-3_9). *Application and Theory of Petri Nets and Concurrency (Petri Nets 2021)*.
+- Amat, N, Berthomieu, B, Dal Zilio, S. [On the Combination of Polyhedral Abstraction and SMT-Based Model Checking for Petri Nets](https://doi.org/10.1007/978-3-030-76983-3_9). *Application and Theory of Petri Nets and Concurrency (Petri Nets 2021)*.